roughdrafts-xyz/Linki/sigil/README.md

 : Display detailed help for <command>.

 init
-: Create an empty Sigil repository in the current directory.
+: Create a new Sigil repository in the current directory.

 publish
 : Write every updated file to the repository.